lowRISC/opentitan/hw/formal/README.md

   end
 ```

-In constrast, symbolic variable can abstract the design by declaring the index with
+In contrast, symbolic variable can abstract the design by declaring the index with
 constraints.
 To ensure the symbolic variable performs the expected behaviors,
 two assumptions need to be written:
 * Constraint the symoblic variable with the correct bound